kaysalawu/gcp-network-terraform/4-general/g5-gke-ingress/README.md

 <img src="images/image.png" alt="Hub and Spoke GKE Ingress" width="900"/>
 <p>

-In this lab, the ingress will rote both HTTP and TCP traffic.
+In this lab, the ingress will route both HTTP and TCP traffic.
 For HTTP traffic, the ingress forwards to a backend based on the host name header.
-The ingress uses host names in SNI to route TCP traffic to the target pod.
+For TCP traffic, the ingress uses host names in [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) to route TCP traffic to the target pod.

 ### Service Discovery Operator State Machine